Lumi-supercomputer/lumi-userguide/docs/storage/lumio/index.md

 ## Tools to transfer data

 The `lumio` module provides some pre-installed tools to interact with LUMI-O:
-`rclone`, `s3cmd` and `restic` This is not a comprehensive documentation of these tools, for that you can refer to the official documentation for the tools.
+`rclone`, `s3cmd` and `restic`.

+Please refer to the manuals of the respective tools for more detailed information.

 The most common commands for `s3cmd` and `rclone` to